 Balance Transfer Loan

-If your current lender is charging high interest rate or you are not happy with the services of the lender, you can opt for a balance transfer loan.
-Under this scheme, the loan is transferred from existing bank to another bank.
-Many banks like ICICI Bank, Kotak Mahindra Bank and Deutsche Bank, etc. offer this facility.
+If your current lender is charging high-interest rate or you are not happy with the services of the lender, you can opt for a balance transfer loan.
+Under this scheme, the loan is transferred from the existing bank to another bank.
+Many banks like ICICI Bank, Kotak Mahindra Bank, and Deutsche Bank, etc. offer this facility.

 A distinct variant of home loan also includes an option of a combined loan given to an individual to buy a plot and construct the home on the same within the provided time mentioned by the bank.